 I am so glad that I made the decision to place Brady into swim lessons.
 I know that with additional practice and help by Coach Brian and Texas Swim Academy, Brady will beat the odds that are so against our children that have autism and water concerns.
 I will be comforted knowing that he is learning the skills that will keep him safe near and in the water.

 I also would like to say a big thank you to Autism Speaks for providing grant money to Texas Swim Academy for those students that are on the spectrum.
 Swim lessons do not come cheap, but are deeply needed for these students.
 With this grant, families will be able to get more lessons for their money.

+Find out which programs around the country received a swimming safety scholarship from Autism Speaks.
 For information about the Autism Speaks Swimming and Water Safety Scholarship Fund, click here.